 CTSI and its collaborating partners have developed a series of self-paced, online, professional development modules designed to prepare faculty from a range of disciplines to be effective research mentors.

 These modules are currently available at no charge to people affiliated with the University of Minnesota and external users who create a guest account with the University.
 Please download the registration guide for instructions on how to access these modules via the University's Training Hub.

 Optimizing the Practice of Mentoring (OPM) 101: For Research Mentors of Graduate Students, Fellows, and Early-Career Faculty

 This module defines different types of mentoring models that are applied in research settings, summarizes the roles and responsibilities of research mentors, outlines steps for navigating the core phases of a mentoring relationship, and offers strategies for supporting mentees' intellectual, professional, and psychosocial development.
 Learners also engage in online activities designed to help them address specific mentoring challenges.

-If you registered for the original version of OPM (before launch of the updated version on August 19, 2019), you can reaccess the original module for a limited time by logging in here.
-We will be phasing out the older version by the end of 2019.
-At that time, all past users will need to re-register using the new system.
+If you registered for the original version of OPM (before launch of the updated version on August 19, 2019), you will need to re-register using the new system.